Whether on the street or track, how beneficial are frame sliders for your motorcycle?

 Ideal for everyday use

-Typical motorcycle enjoyment includes city commuting which consists of an average riding speed of 30mph and maximum 60mph (for the most part).
-These riding conditions typically do not include soft ground and therefore sliders that maintain your bike higher off the ground lead to better protection.
-From an accidental drop, to a low-speed crash, sliders with slightly longer puck offer extra protection for day to day use.
-From protecting the basics such as engine covers, fairings, and shift levers; you will be glad you invested on quality sliders.
+Typical motorcycle enjoyment includes city commuting which consists of an average riding speed of 45 km/h and maximum 90 km/h (for the most part).
+These riding conditions typically do not include soft ground and therefore sliders that maintain your bike at a decent distance off the ground lead to better protection.
+From protecting the basics such as the engine, fairings, and levers; you will be glad you invested on quality sliders In the case of a drop or low-side crash.

 Ideal for track day

 Higher speed crashes can lead to more unpredictable outcomes.
-Sliders that protrude only slightly more than your bike's width will ensure that your bike is as low as possible but high enough to do their job without bending or snapping.
+Sliders that protrude only slightly more than your bike's width will ensure that your bike is as low as possible (reducing possibilities of snagging) but high enough to do their job without bending or snapping.

 Regardless of your riding intentions and style, great quality sliders that grab just enough surface area on the road will provide optimal protection for your bike.